geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Oh, I thought you were..
 Before you mentioned it.
 I thought you were saying that because it's bottom up, now some caches can be wrong.

 ##### **Geohot** [[00:04:57](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=297)]
 I fixed that.
 So, yeah, I fixed that.
 I finally got the children thing working properly.
 You just need..
-So it adds two UOPs.
+So it adds two UOps.
 It adds one called children and two called child.
 And then you just have to wait to pass through children until you've seen both child.

 ##### **Geohot** [[00:05:17](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=317)]
 It should never be wrong.

 ##### **Geohot** [[00:05:20](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=320)]
 But the other thing that I'm really excited about..
 Is the Vmap stuff.
 So it's really easy, like in the Rangeify world, to create ranges on the overworld.
 And then they just pretty much work as you'd expect.
 And this should be a ton more flexible.
-So it copies Jack's Vmap exactly.
+So it copies JAX's Vmap exactly.
 But it should be a ton more flexible.
 Because every tensor can have a different..
-Like, most of the differences between a lot of the tiny grid stuff..
-And the Jack stuff is..
-Jack's operates on a function.
-Like, when you compute a gradient in Jack's, you don't give it a tensor.
+Like, most of the differences between a lot of the tinygrad stuff..
+And the JAX stuff is..
+JAX's operates on a function.
+Like, when you compute a gradient in JAX's, you don't give it a tensor.
 You give it a function.
-So Jack's Vmap is the same thing.
+So JAX's Vmap is the same thing.
 You don't give it a tensor.
 You don't say, like, where the tensor is Vmapped.
 You just say, here's a function.
 And then you have to give it a map of axes.
 But then you can't chain Vmap things.
-Like, in tiny grid, you should be able to..
+Like, in tinygrad, you should be able to..
 It should be, like..
 It should be really easy to do all the layers of an LLM with a couple things.
 You just need to slice into your weights with your layer index.
 And then you can just call whatever you want.
 Call scale..
 Call attention.
 Call GEMM.
 So..
 Yeah, I think that that's..
 When that's subsidized to work, it's going to be great.
 Yeah.
 So my plan is, first, post-opt.
 Which should work with all the existing stuff.
 So, like, the problem with..
 You can't do optimizations at the kernel.py layer with rangeify.
 Because you have ranges.
 So you have to do optimizations after ranges.
 But we could do all the normal optimizations after ranges.
 So that's step one.
 And then, yeah.

 ##### **Geohot** [[00:07:07](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=427)]
 Then ranges have optimizations.
 Great.
 I like it.